rafaelfesi/sample.rails-graphql-impl/README.md

 ### Gems

-* `GraphQL`: Ruby implementation of GraphQL
+* [graphql](https://rubygems.org/gems/graphql): A plain-Ruby implementation of GraphQL
-* `GraphiQL`: An interface to query a GraphQL API during development
+* [graphiql-rails](https://rubygems.org/gems/graphiql-rails): Use the GraphiQL IDE for GraphQL with Ruby on Rails.
+This gem includes an engine, a controller and a view for integrating GraphiQL with your app.